0x000dea7c/invaders/README.md

 Second game in C++ and OpenGL with not too many dependencies

-The idea was to not use any, but don't have much time left for audio and image processing

 WIP - WORK IN PROGRESS

-# Dependencies
+# External dependencies

 ## GNU/LINUX

-- X11 lib: pre-installed in most distros
-- OpenGL lib: pre-installed in most distros
-- PulseAudio lib: pre-installed in most distros
+The idea was to not use any, but don't have much time left for audio, text and image processing.
+Might get into them eventually.

 - libvorbis: pre-installed in most distros
-- stb_image.h and stb_vorbis.c: included in src code, you don't have to worry
+- SDL_mixer & SDL: you need to install this separately

-- Freetype (freetype2): you probably need to install this separately if you don't have it already
+- Freetype (freetype2): you probably need to install this separately, too

 ## WINDOWS